Fellowship Program

 The Greenlining Institute’s Leadership Academy has trained over 1,000 multi-racial early career professionals to lead on powerful solutions.

 Leadership Academy Fellows have a deep personal connection to our mission and are passionate about working towards an equitable and just future for communities of color.
-Fellows are propelled by today’s political climate to engage in racial equity work and join a diverse, multicultural cohort that values and celebrates inclusivity
+Fellows are propelled by today’s political climate to engage in racial equity work and join a diverse, multicultural cohort that values and celebrates inclusivity.

 As a Fellow, you will: